SangWookKo/HanyangHW/README3.29.md

 ---------------------------------------------------------------------------------------------------------

  *With the addition of Vietnam, MSI is now a 14 region event.
-The play-in stage will continue to include *10 teams, meaning the remaining 4 regions' teams will start in the group stage.
-The top 4 performing
-    *region from the previous 2 years are KR, CN, EU and NA.
-Although LMS had the stronger showing at MSI
-     * 2017, they were outperformed by NA at Worlds 2107, Worlds 2016 and MSI 2016.
+The play-in stage will continue to include 10 teams, meaning the remaining 4 regions' teams will start in the group stage.
+The top 4 performing region from the previous 2 years are KR, CN, EU and NA.
+Although LMS had the stronger showing at MSI 2017, they were outperformed by NA at Worlds 2107, Worlds 2016 and MSI 2016.
-       *As a result, LMS will start in round 2 of the play-in, as they did last year.
+  As a Result, LMS will start in round 2 of the play-in, as they did last year.
 ---------------------------------------------------------------------------------------------------------